Trusted Equity Release, Bourne

 A walk through Bourne will take you on a journey of the town’s long history.
 The buildings tell the story of Bournes past; a rich and varied heritage that shapes the town and its community today.

 To get a full appreciation of the town's local history, visit the Heritage Centre on South Street.
-This impressive museum exhibits machinery and agricultural implements, an extensive photographic exhibition of Raymond Mays (famous racing driver) early racing career and the story of ERA and BRM racing cars, information about Charles Frederick Worth the famous Paris designer of perfume and haute couture and other local history including the local industries that were once in the town, such as the Water Industry and the Railway.
+This impressive museum exhibits machinery and agricultural implements, an extensive photographic exhibition of Raymond Mays (the famous racing driver) early racing career and the story of ERA and BRM racing cars, information about Charles Frederick Worth the famous Paris designer of perfume and haute couture and other local history including the local industries that were once in the town, such as the Water Industry and the Railway.
+You can also find out the history of The Wellhead (the town's park) by taking a look at the signage at the entrance to this area.

 There are currently 71 listed buildings in the parish of Bourne (with a total of 13 listed buildings in the town centre), the most important being the Abbey and Parish Church of Saint Peter and Saint Paul (1138) which is the only one scheduled Grade I. The others are Grade II, the most colourful being the aptly named Red Hall (ca. 1620), finished in red brick with ashlar quoins, many gabled and featuring a fine Tuscan porch.
 From 1860 to 1959, it was the town's railway station booking office and waiting room.
 At two stages, in the 1890s and 1960s, it came close to demolition, but the building is now well preserved by Bourne United Charities.
 The former station booking office serves as the BUC's office.